MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 #### Leaked credentials

 Calculated offline.
 This risk detection type indicates that the user's valid credentials have been leaked.
 When cybercriminals compromise valid passwords of legitimate users, they often share these gathered credentials.
 This sharing is typically done by posting publicly on the dark web, paste sites, or by trading and selling the credentials on the black market.
 When the Microsoft leaked credentials service acquires user credentials from the dark web, paste sites, or other sources, they're checked against Microsoft Entra users' current valid credentials to find valid matches.
-For more information about leaked credentials, see Common questions.
+For more information about leaked credentials, see [common questions](#common-leaked-credentials-questions).

 #### Microsoft Entra threat intelligence (user)